SeanEwanDalton/Data-Analytics_Data_Science_Salaries/README.md

 Steps as follows:

 .
 Sourced the data from Kaggle .
-Loaded into G-Sheets(due to large file size) .
+Loaded into G-Sheets .
 Cleaned the raw data transforming into enriched data .
 Analysed the enriched data in Looker and built the dashboard